aditya2001/javaobject-json-javasriptObject/README.md

         };

 ```
-When we want to read a JSON (essentially our string of data) and convert it into a JavaScript Object.
+#### JSON.parse method can read a JSON string and convert it into a JavaScript Object.
 The best way to do this is to use this built-in JavaScript function JSON.parse().

 let data = {
            "firstname": "aditya",